ShaunWu25/FSND-Capstone/README.md

 2. Executive Producer: able to perform all the permissions.

 Two non-expired tokens for casting asistant and executive producer should be applied in the file of test_app.py to perform unit-testing.
-You should access [Auth0](https://auth0.com/) and create relevant roles and users, subsequently assign it the the signed accounts to perform proper authtification.
+You should access [Auth0](https://auth0.com/) and create relevant `roles` and `users`, subsequently assign it the the signed accounts to perform proper authentifications.
 The access token should be extracted from the redirected url and use it accorgingly when you sent the request in authorization header.

 ## RESTful API Documentation